flutter/devtools/packages/devtools_app/release_notes/NEXT_RELEASE_NOTES.md

 * Added support for filtering with regular expressions in the Logging, Network, and CPU profiler pages - [#7027](https://github.com/flutter/devtools/pull/7027)
 * Add a DevTools server interaction for getting the DTD uri. - [#7054](https://github.com/flutter/devtools/pull/7054)
+* Enabled expression evaluation with scope for the web, allowing evaluation of inspected widgets. - [#7144](https://github.com/flutter/devtools/pull/7144)

 ## Inspector updates